 Give them some assignments.
-Ask one of them to whisper in the others ear.
-Or maybe ask them to walk along a path while talking and laughing with one another.
+Ask one of them to whisper in the other person's ear.
+Or maybe ask them to walk along a path while talking and laughing with each other.
 Ask her to lean on his shoulder like they were sitting on the front porch of their house.
 These assignments will usually bring out emotion that you can then photograph.

 Be aware of the love you are seeing.
-As you are posing them, let them know you see their love and how beautiful they look.
+As you pose them, let them know you see their passion and how beautiful they look.
 That goes for all couples.
 Always let them know how beautiful they are!

 When it comes to posing, look for candid moments.
 Begin with some basic posing and then throw in the assignments mentioned above.
-In between there will likely be fun, candid moments for you to capture.
+There will likely be some fun, candid moments for you to capture between those assignments too.

-There might be laughing or snuggling that happen without your encouragement.
-There might be a moment when she closes her eyes while she is laying on his shoulder.
+There might be laughing or snuggling that happens without your encouragement.
+There might be a moment when she closes her eyes while lying on his shoulder.
 These moments are precious, so make sure to photograph them!

 Encouraging couples to chat about anything and everything along the way will also help bring about authentic moments to be captured.

 When photographing couples, it is so important that they connect physically.
-Having physical contact is a way that we show others we care for them.
+Having physical contact is a way to show others we care for them.
 Our brain reacts positively when being touched.

-We want our couples to feel connection during their time with us, so make sure your direction and posing involves them touching, holding hands, arms around each other, etc. This connection will spill over into the photos we capture.
+We want our couples to feel connected during their time with us, so make sure your direction and posing involve them touching, holding hands, arms around each other, etc. This connection will spill over into the photos we capture.

 What can I say?
 There is something so caring and gentle about a forehead kiss photo.
-It’s tender and simplistic act is seen and felt more in a photo.
+This tender and simplistic act is seen and felt even more in a photo.

-Encourage the guy to give her forehead kiss and you are guaranteed to get a sweet expression on her face where you can tell, for a split second, she is lost in the moment.
+Encourage the guy to kiss her forehead, and you are guaranteed to get a sweet expression on her face where you can tell, for a split second, that she is lost in the moment.

-Make sure that your couple is also connected in more ways than just the kiss on the forehead or it won't seem authentic.
+Make sure your couple is also connected in more ways than just the kiss on the forehead, or it won't seem authentic.
 First, have them hold hands or link elbows.